 - a kick-off call with your CM to test your understanding of the process and tackle outstanding questions.

 2. Creating Practice content

-After the kick-off call with your CL, you're ready to start creating Practice content.
+After the kick-off call with your CM, you're ready to start creating Practice content.
 You will do so by iterating over a micro-process for each chapter of the course you are creating Practice content for: